The Stacey Report

 Wait, forget that — read this instead.

-Posted in Stacey Updates by Deborah Bancroft on July 23, 2009
+Posted in Stacey Updates by dbancroft on July 23, 2009

 Oh, dudes, what a treat you have in store.
 I’m kind of jealous, actually, because I’ve already read it and you haven’t.